 Prospective Teacher Eligibility Requirements If the prospective applicant holds one of the following: Option 1 EXISTING LICENSURE Teacher currently holds an active or expired Professional Educator's License NC Continuing License NC Continuing BK or Pre-K/K Add-on License NC Continuing Provisional BK or Pre-K/K Add-on NC Initial License NC Initial BK or Pre-K/K Add-on License NC Initial Provisional BK or Pre-K/K Add-on License NC Lateral Entry BK License NC Residency BK License NC Emergency License Out-of-State License International License Educators must complete coursework at a rate of 6 semester hours per school year with a grade C or higher on each course or have met all educational requirements as stated in Child Care Rule.
 Please contact your BK Licensure Specialist to determine if requirements have been met by the educator for the specific license.
 The educator may not be eligible as a NC Pre-K Lead Teacher if requirements have not been met.
 Options 2A: Residency Birth-Kindergarten (BK) Licensure The Residency License replaced the lateral entry pathway to licensure.
-Option 2 UNLICENSED EDUCATOR DefinitionThe Residency License as defined in § 115C.270.20.a.5 is a one-yearlicense with an option to renew no more than twice within a 3-year periodas determined by the EPP and the EES Unit.
-Residency Licensure allowsqualified individuals to obtain employment while meeting all requirementsfor the designated teaching area.The Residency License is requested by the EES Unit.
-NC Pre-K Lead Teacher does not hold a Professional Educator's License Teachers in nonpublic sites are required to submit an Enrollment Application to the EES Unit.
-Eligibility for a Residency BK License Individuals must meet the requirements listed below to obtain a Residency License: Employed in a nonpublic NC Pre-K classroom as a NC Pre-K Lead Teacher
+Option 2 UNLICENSED EDUCATOR Definition The Residency License as defined in § 115C.270.20.a.5 is a one-year license with an option to renew no more than twice within a 3-year period as determined by the EPP and the EES Unit.
+Residency Licensure allows qualified individuals to obtain employment while meeting all requirements for the designated teaching area.
+The Residency License is requested by the EES Unit.
+NC Pre-K Lead Teacher does not hold a Teachers in nonpublic sites are required to submit an Enrollment Professional Educator's License Application to the EES Unit.
+Eligibility for a Residency BK License Individuals must meet the requirements listed below to obtain a Residency License: • Employed in a nonpublic NC Pre-K classroom as a NC Pre-K Lead Teacher Return to Top

-Hold a bachelor's degree from a regionally accredited institu ition with a cumulative GPA of 2.7 or higher Completed 24 semester hours of coursework relevant to the requested licensure area as determined by the Educator Preparation Program (EPP) Enrolled in a NC Department of Public Instruction approved Educator Preparation Program (EPP) 2 Option 2B: Emergency Birth - Kindergarten Licensure The request of an Emergency License is at the discretion of EES Unit Staff.
-DefinitionThe Emergency License is a one-year, nonrenewable license that pr an optional pathway to Residency Licensure.
-The Emergency Licens allows qualified individuals to obtain employment while meeting al requirements to convert to a Residency License.An Emergency License can only be requested by the EES Unit after e A request for an Emergency License may be initiated for those who not accepted into a Residency BK Licensure Program for the followi reasons: Late hire GPA less than a 2.7 Lack of 24 semester hours of Birth-Kindergarten content as determined by the Educator Preparation Program (EPP).
-Teamust have a minimum of 18 semester hours in Birth-Kinderg content as determined by the EES Unit to qualify for an Emergence ng icher garten
+- Hold a bachelor's degree from a regionally accredited institution with a cumulative GPA of 2.7 or higher - Completed 24 semester hours of coursework relevant to the requested licensure area as determined by the Educator Preparation Program (EPP) - Enrolled in a NC Department of Public Instruction approved Educator Preparation Program (EPP)

+Option 2B: Emergency Birth - Kindergarten Licensure

+The request of an Emergency License is at the discretion of EES Unit Staff.

+Definition

+The Emergency License is a one-year, nonrenewable license that provides an optional pathway to Residency Licensure.
+The Emergency License allows qualified individuals to obtain employment while meeting all requirements to convert to a Residency License.

+An Emergency License can only be requested by the EES Unit after receiving the eligibility denial regarding Residency BK Licensure from the EPP.

+A request for an Emergency License may be initiated for those who are not accepted into a Residency BK Licensure Program for the following reasons:

+- Late hire

+- GPA less than a 2.7

+- Lack of 24 semester hours of Birth-Kindergarten content as determined by the Educator Preparation Program (EPP).
+Teacher must have a minimum of 18 semester hours in Birth-Kindergarten content as determined by the EES Unit to qualify for an Emergency License